slburson/copycat/README.md

 originated in Lisp Machine Lisp, so as originally distributed, it was not portable Common Lisp code.
 (There are, I gather, at least two commercial CL implementations that support Flavors, but AFAIK none of the open-source ones have it.)
-I have made it run in Common Lisp, however, by reimplementing, on top of CLOS, some of the Flavors functionality (see `src/defs.lisp`).
+I have made it run in Common Lisp, however, by reimplementing, on top of CLOS, the requisite Flavors functionality (see `src/defs.lisp`).
 It's certainly not a full Flavors implementation, nor is it particularly optimized, but it's enough to run Copycat.